trpc-group/trpc-cpp/docs/en/fiber.md

 3. High parallelism, making full use of resources: Can run concurrently on multiple threads;

-After researching and analyzing various M:N coroutines, tRPC Cpp has designed and implemented its own M:N coroutine called Fiber.
+After researching and analyzing various `M:N` coroutines, tRPC-Cpp has designed and implemented its own `M:N` coroutine called Fiber.
 Fiber has the following characteristics：

 1. Multiple threads compete for a shared Fiber queue, which, with careful design, can achieve low scheduling latency.
 Currently, the size of the scheduling group (number of threads within a group) is limited to between 8 and 15;